 What do you consider the most inexpensive thing?

 Anything that is of no worth, and there could be many, you’d argue.

-Here is a pointer on how to arrive - something that is in huge supply, but lacks the demand.
+Here is a pointer on arriving - something in huge supply but lacking demand.

 Agree, at least partially?

 We all despise advice and opinions and avoid such conversations when we are least in the mood.